Nugent Family Counseling

 Cognitive-behavioral therapy (CBT) helps you identify and then restructure distorted thoughts and beliefs that negatively influence your emotions and behaviors.
 The licensed therapists at Nugent Family Counseling Center have extensive training and experience in CBT, using the technique to help children, teens, and adults overcome a variety of mental health challenges.
-To schedule an appointment, call one of the offices in San Jose, Santa Clara, & Aliso Viejo, California and Reno, Nevada, or book online today.
+To schedule an appointment, call one of the offices in San Jose, California, Los Gatos, California, and Reno, Nevada, or book online today.

 As an evidence-based form of psychotherapy, CBT is backed by more than 1,000 research studies showing that it leads to positive change and serves as an effective treatment for many mental health disorders.

 CBT is grounded in the belief that the way you perceive a situation influences how you feel and respond.
 Many patients have distorted thoughts that aren’t based on the reality of the circumstance.
 For example, they may believe that they’re personally responsible for everything, including events they can’t possibly control.